brann391/690ClassWork/markdown-examples.md

 An ordered list:

 1. this is the first item
-	-this is a sub item
+	- this is a sub item
-	-this is a sub item
+	- this is a sub item
-2. this is the second item
+1. this is the second item
-	-this is a sub item
+	- this is a sub item
-3. this is the third item
+1. this is the third item
-	-this is a sub item
+	- this is a sub item
-	-this is a jelly fish
+	- this is a jelly fish
 | Column 1 | Column 2 | Column 3 |
 |----------|----------|----------|
 | data     | data     | data     |